haxordx/challenges/README.md

 Your experience will help maintainers improve their tools and remove friction for the next developer.
 And remember, developer experience uses many tools and is different for everyone.

+# Prizes

+- Haxor Mug - 6 points
+- Haxor Tee-Shirt - 9 points
+- Gift Card - 30 points
+- Nintendo Switch - 100 points

 # Earning Prizes

 Everyone is welcome to participate in Haxor Challenges at any level.

-- Haxor Mug - 6 points
-- Haxor Tee-Shirt - 9 points
+In order to earn points, your issue must meet our minimum quality standards (MQS).
+Our quality standards exist to ensure that maintainers get a valuable amount of context and our system isn't being gamed.

+- Regular Feedback is worth 1 point.
+- Feedback with a Replayable replay attached is worth 2 points.

 # Getting Started